 All of the countries in Central America require a passport valid for at least six months from entry into the country.
-If you're traveling into a Central America country from an area with any risk of yellow fever (like Panama's Kuna Yala region) you'll also need to provide a vaccination certificate.
-Visas are not needed unless you plan on extending your stay for more than 90 days.
+If you're traveling into a Central American country from an area with any risk of yellow fever (like Panama's Kuna Yala region) you'll also need to provide a vaccination certificate.
+Visas are not needed in most countries unless you plan on extending your stay for more than 90 days.

 Some countries are part of the Central America-4 (CA-4) Border Control Agreement and have more flexible travel regulations.
 Under this agreement, eligible foreign visitors can travel within El Salvador, Guatemala, Honduras, and Nicaragua for up to 90 days without completing entry and exit formalities at border checkpoints.
-If you overstay without getting the appropriate extension, you’ll be fined.
+The CA-4 entry agreements can only be extended once, and additionally, travelers can leave the member countries for 72 hours and return to apply for a new 90-day allowance.
+If they overstay without getting the appropriate extension, they’ll be fined.

-All travelers need a valid passport to enter Honduras, valid for at least three months after the date of entry, and a return ticket.
-As part of the Central America Border Control Agreement (CA-4), Honduras allows tourists to travel to and from Nicaragua, El Salvador, Honduras, and Guatemala for up to 90 days without dealing with immigration formalities at the borders.
+To enter Honduras, all travelers need a passport that's valid for at least three months after the date of entry as well as a return ticket.
+As part of the CA-4, Honduras allows tourists to travel to and from Nicaragua, El Salvador, Honduras, and Guatemala for up to 90 days without dealing with immigration formalities at the borders.

 All travelers need a valid passport to enter Belize, good for six months past the date of arrival.
 While travelers are supposed to have sufficient funds for entry—sufficient meaning a minimum of $60 USD per day of your stay—they are hardly ever asked for proof.
 All tourists and non-Belizean citizens are required to pay an exit fee of $55.50 USD; this is typically included in airfare for American travelers.
 If it’s not included in your airfare, you’ll need to pay the fee in cash at the airport.
 For those leaving Belize at the Guatemala or Mexico border, the exit fee only costs $20 USD.

 All travelers need a valid passport to enter Nicaragua; for all countries except the USA, the passport must be valid for at least six months.
 Travelers can obtain tourist cards upon arrival for $10 USD, good for up to 90 days.
-Nicaragua is the southernmost party to the Central America Border Control Agreement (CA-4), which allows travelers to venture in and out of Nicaragua, Honduras, El Salvador, and Guatemala without going through immigration formalities at border crossings for up to 90 days.
-You will have to pay a departure tax of $32 USD when heading home.
+You will also have to pay a departure tax of $32 USD when heading home.